coleslaw-org/coleslaw/docs/themes.md

 ### Intermezzo II, Variables provided by Coleslaw

-The variable that is available in all templates is:
+The variable that should be available to all templates is:
 - **config**       This contains the `.coleslawrc` content.

 #### Base Template Variables